New Hotels in Berlin

 Urban Loft Berlin

-Another newly opened hotel since summer 2022 is the Urban Loft in Berlin in the Heidestraße district, which serves as a meeting place for (newly arrived) Berliners as well as those who have travelled far and wide, close to Europa City at Berlin's main railway station.
-It is true to its slogan "Open Doors.
+Since summer 2022, the Urban Loft in Berlin in Heidestraße district has been a meeting place for (new) Berliners and long-distance travellers near Europa City at Berlin Central Station.
+True to the slogan "Open Doors.
 Open Minds.
-The Beds are just a Bonus", the young design and lifestyle brand of Althoff Hotels has found a home in Berlin and pursues a digital and sustainable approach.
-The house offers a blend of art, culinary treats and creativity and is equipped with a lounge area and co-working spaces.
+The Beds are just a Bonus", the young design and lifestyle brand of Althoff Hotels has found a home in Berlin and is pursuing a digital and sustainable approach.
+The hotel offers a mix of art, cuisine and creativity and is equipped with a lounge area and co-working spaces.

-In general, sustainable hotel concepts are in vogue and sustainability is becoming an important aspect for more and more vacationers: Many hotels in Berlin show a sense of responsibility and do a lot for environmental and climate protection and inspire with innovative ideas.
+In general, sustainable hotel concepts are on trend and sustainability is becoming an important aspect for more and more holidaymakers: many hotels in Berlin are responsible, do a lot for environmental and climate protection and inspire with innovative ideas.

-‘Feel Ginntastic’ is the motto of the GINN City & Lounge Yorck Berlin hotel in Kreuzberg, which opened its doors during the summer 2022.
-This design hotel is right next to the Gleisdreieck Park.
-The 121 rooms are kitted out in a high-grade and sustainable manner, because the GINN concept also includes gentle and careful handling of resources.
+"FEEL GINNTASTIC" is the motto of the Hotel GINN City & Lounge Yorck Berlin in Kreuzberg, which has also been welcoming overnight guests since last summer.
+The design hotel is located right next to Gleisdreieckpark.
+The 121 rooms are furnished to a high standard and sustainably.
+This is because the GINN concept includes the careful and prudent use of resources.

-Hotel Luc can be found at the Gendarmenmarkt in the Mitte district of Berlin.
-Steeped in history, it has brought its Prussian heritage into the modern era.
-The Marriott hotel chain opened this exclusive five-star hotel - which has been tagged with the exclusive Autograph Collection seal of quality - at Charlottenstraße 50 in February 2022.
-Its 70 rooms and 22 suites are elegantly set up in a shade of Prussian blue.
-Guests on the terrace are rewarded with a view of the Französischer Dom (French Cathedral) while they enjoy an à la carte breakfast and hors d’oeuvres which draw inspiration from French bistros.
+The Hotel Luc am Gendarmenmarkt in Berlin-Mitte is also steeped in history and translates its Prussian heritage into the present day.
+The Marriott hotel chain opened the five-star hotel with the exclusive Autograph Collection seal of approval at Charlottenstraße 50 in 2022.
+The 70 rooms and 22 suites are elegantly furnished in deep Prussian blue.
+Guests can enjoy an à la carte breakfast and canapés inspired by French bistros on the terrace with a view of the French Cathedral.

-With the greet Berlin Alexanderplatz, hospitality company Accor opened the capital’s first upcycling hotel in the middle of March 2022.
-What’s special about the second hotel established by this relatively new hotel brand is that a conscious decision was made to renovate an existing hotel building.
-What’s more, a design and architecture team used sustainable materials and second-hand furniture and accessories to customise the 61 rooms and common area.
-A sustainable concept that is consistent with Berlin as a sustainable travel destination.
+With the greet Berlin Alexanderplatz, the hospitality company Accor has opened the capital's first upcycling hotel.
+What is special about this second hotel of the still young greet hotel brand is that an existing hotel building was deliberately renovated.
+A team of designers and architects has also customised the 61 rooms and the communal area with sustainable materials and second-hand furniture and accessories.
+A sustainable concept that suits Berlin as a sustainable travel destination.

 The Circus Hotel © visitBerlin, Foto: Mo Wuestenhagen